jacqueline-wong/CEE4530/Lab6/team10_lab6.md

 ##### What changes to the experimental method do you recommend for next year (or for a project)?

 In Figures 1 and 2, it can be seen that different teams used different flow rates.
-While it is educational to
+While it is educational to see how very high flow rates render the adsorption column effectively useless

 Use the same flow rates, stating it explicitly in rpm.